 Sepia Effect in Photoshop

 The easiest way to get the sepia effect is to edit the picture in a graphics editor.
-Bellow we'll see how to get the sepia effect in photoshop graphic editor.
+Below we’ll see how to get the sepia effect in photoshop graphic editor.

-Now we need to apply the sepia imitation filter Image - Ajustiments - Photo filter.
-Select Sepia from the drop-down menu.
+We need to apply the sepia effect: filter Image – Ajustiments – Photo filter – select sepia from the drop-down menu.
 Move the slider to adjust the shading.

 To add realism to your photos, dim the brightness, contrast, and saturation, you can do the following:

-Image - Adjustments - Brightness / Contrast, check Use Legacy.
-Then Brightness / Contrast will stretch a gray veil over the image, and this is exactly the result that we need.
-Choose the value Contrast -20, Brightness +10 and click OK.
+- Image – Adjustments – Brightness/Contrast, check Use Legacy.
+Then Brightness/Contrast will stretch a gray veil over the image, which is exactly the result we need.
+Choose the value Contrast -20, Brightness +10, and click OK.

-Go to Image - Adjustments - Brightness / Contrast again, but now leave the Use Legacy checkbox unchecked.
+- Go to Image – Adjustments – Brightness/Contrast again, but now leave the Use Legacy checkbox unchecked.
 Decrease the contrast value as needed.
-That's basically it.
+That’s it.
 The sepia effect photo is ready.

-For those who don't want to mess with the program's settings, there is a way to get sepia through Hue / Saturation.
-Open Image - Adjustments - Hue / Saturation.
-In the window that appears in the Preset menu, select the Sepia setting all.
-Actually, you will get the photo just tinted, then it's up to you.
+- For those who don’t want to mess with the program’s settings, there is a way to get sepia through Hue/Saturation.
+Open Image – Adjustments – Hue / Saturation.
+In the window that appears in the Preset menu, select the sepia setting all.
+You will get the photo just tinted; then it’s up to you.

-Whether you're shooting or post-processing your photos using the sepia effect, it's important to remember that not every composition will look great.
-To stylize at the beginning of the last century, you need not only color, but also the whole atmosphere.
-Otherwise, the photo will turn out to be unnatural and fake.
+It’s important to remember that not every composition will look great, whether you’re shooting or post-processing your photos using the sepia effect.
+To stylize at the beginning of the last century, you need color and the whole atmosphere.
+Otherwise, the image will turn out to be unnatural and fake.